See a Doctor

 Children with EDS may experience delayed milestones, such as walking and crawling, due to joint hypermobility and muscle weakness.

 Chronic pain is a common symptom of EDS, often caused by joint instability and subluxations.
-This pain can be debilitating and affect daily activities.
+This pain can be debilitating and affect daily activities, but often medical professionals who are not familiar with EDS may incorrectly believe this is growing pains.
+Many adults may dismiss this pain entirely since it seems so odd that a child would have chronic pain.

 7. Fatigue